-1.1 These General Terms and Conditions apply to all – including but not limited to future – services of STP Informationstechnologie AG, Brauerstrasse 12, 76135 Karlsruhe (“STP”), which STP renders on behalf of the customer.
+1.1 These General Terms and Conditions apply to all – including but not limited to future – services of STP Informationstechnologie GmbH, Brauerstrasse 12, 76135 Karlsruhe (“STP”), which STP renders on behalf of the customer.

 1.2 All services of STP and pre-contractual obligations between STP and the customer shall be exclusively governed by these General Terms and Conditions, the respective framework agreement including its annexes as well as the respective individual contracts unless the contracting parties agree otherwise in writing.
 Other contract terms shall not become part of the contract even if STP does not expressly object to them in each case.
 This applies in particular to the customer’s procurement terms and conditions.

 1.3 With regard to the various contract documents (cf. section 1.2), the following order of precedence applies:

 - the relevant General Terms and Conditions.